fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

     (3) This was quite interesting to note as overwhelming majority of 'supposedly unpaid' customers with no verfied purchase history gave 5 star ratings for this category of products.

-    (4) The reviews given to this category by 'supposedly unpaid' vine customers is therefore doubtful.
+    (4) The reviews given to this category by (Vine - No + Verified_purchase - No) customers is therefore doubtful.
         These customers are not part of the vine program however they might be a part of a vendor run paid schemes in its internal workings.

 ([camera analysis screenshots](https://github.com/fbrowther/Amazon_Product_Reviews_Analysis_on_Cloud/tree/main/Level%202/Camera))